apache/pulsar/site2/website/versioned_docs/version-2.8.x/admin-api-topics.md

 ### Internal stats

-You can check the detailed statistics of a topic.
+You can check the detailed statistics of a partitioned topic.
 The following is an example.
 For description of each stats, refer to [get internal stats](#get-internal-stats).

 ```json